openedx/frontend-base/README.md

 ### 1. Remove initialization

 In your index.(jsx|tsx) file, you need to remove the subscribe and initialization code.
-If you have customizations here, they will need to migrate to your env.config.tsx file instead and take advantage of the shell's provided customization mechanisms.
+If you have customizations here, they will need to migrate to your site.config.tsx file instead and take advantage of the shell's provided customization mechanisms.

 ### 2. Migrate header/footer dependencies

 If your application uses a custom header or footer, you can use the shell's header and footer plugin slots to provide your custom header/footer components.
-This is done through the env.config.tsx file.
+This is done through the site.config.tsx file.

 ### 3. Export the modules of your app as a component.